How Long Does It Take To Change Power Steering Pump

 If the power steering pump is frozen, it will need to be thawed out before it can be repaired.
 It is important to note that the freezing process can cause extensive damage to the pump, so it is important to take care when trying to free it from the housing.
 Once the pump is freed, it will need to be drained and cleaned before being re-installed.
 Depending on the severity of the freeze, this process may take between 24 and 48 hours.

-See also How Hard Is It To Replace A Power Steering Pump
+See also How Long To Change A Power Steering Pump

 How Can I Check If The Pump Needs To Be Replaced?